NixOS/nix-mode/README.md

   Followed by your Nix path & attribute path.

-- nix-build - build a Nix derviation.
+- nix-build - build a Nix derivation.

   This is meant to work similarly to M-x compile.
 It will use your current directory & build it if there is a default.nix there.